-Project Description This project entails improving the drain piping in the south influent pump house at the Kirie WRP.
+ing in the south influent pump house at the Kirie WRP.

-Project Justification The cast iron drain piping in the influent pumping station is 40 years old and has failed.
+The cast iron drain piping in the influent pumping station is 40 years old and has failed.
 The condition is so severe that sections from as high as 50 feet are falling off, creating a hazard to personnel working in the area.
 Additionally, the failed piping leaks onto the floor and equipment below during rain events, damaging equipment and creating further hazards.
-Piping is within the south dry well and runs approximately 160 feet below grade with some sections between floor and ceiling approximately 50 feet apart.
+Piping is within the south dry well and runs approximately 160 feet below grade with some sections between floor and ceiling approximately 50 for the principle of the feet apart.
 The piping needs to be replaced to improve both operations and safety.